 So you’ve made the decision to dive into “the cloud” head first.
 One question: Why?
 Don’t misinterpret our curiosity: there are many benefits to using cloud technology over more traditional hosting methods.
 However, it’s important to remember that “the cloud” isn’t all magic behind the curtain, and great caution must be taken when making new operating and engineering plans.

 We’re not trying to dissuade anyone from using cloud technology, especially with a hybrid or properly implemented private model.
 Utilizing the public cloud is a great way to save time and money, especially for a young start-up.
 Running a data-center is hard work, and traditional shared hosting can only handle so much traffic before bottlenecks begin to become apparent.
-Properly-utilized cloud technology can help engineers focus almost entirely on developing their product, and worry less about infrastructure, back-end operations, and support.
+The ability to instantaneously scale cloud resources when necessary should be quite attractive to teams looking to experiment, move fast, and not be blocked by lack of available horsepower.
+Most cloud stacks, whether public or private, tend to offer API support, allowing customers to automate the deployment of new resources.
+Also, depending on the expansiveness of the product offering you choose, you may be able to limit the amount of in-house operations team members, potentially saving staffing costs.
+Most importantly, properly-utilized cloud technology can help engineers focus almost entirely on developing their product, and worry less about infrastructure, back-end operations, and support.
+However, it’s very important to keep in mind these bullet points when deciding if cloud is right for you: